Inter Miami CF: Nu Stadium

+In March 2020, Inter Miami began to play in Fort Lauderdale.
+They will continue to do so until their new stadium, Nu Stadium, is completed.
+The 25,000-seat stadium will form part of Freedom Park, a mixed-use complex on the former site of the city-owned Melreese Country Club near the Miami International Airport.
+The whole project in total is worth over $1 billion.

 The development, being built on 131 acre public land, will include 1000000 sqft of office, retail and commercial space, 750 hotel rooms, 23 acre of public soccer fields in addition to the 10.5 acre stadium, and the remaining 58 acre will be a public park.
 The club owners will also make annual installments of $20 million for 30 years for improvements to public parks across the city.
 The site follows a lengthy exploration of other locations since Beckham's purchase of the franchise.
 Noted locations that had previously been considered included: Dodge Island at PortMiami (2013), the Downtown Miami waterfront at Museum Park (2014), a site adjacent to MLB's Marlins Park (2015), and a privately owned site in Miami's Overtown (2015–16).

+Approval for construction of the stadium depended on the outcome of a public referendum held on November 6, 2018, and approval of city officials.
+Roughly 60% of referendum voters approved the measure, authorizing city administrators to negotiate a 99-year lease with the MLS team's ownership to develop Miami Freedom Park.

 Beckham announced in June 2019 that Freedom Park has a proposed launch date 2022.

-On April 28, 2022, the Miami City Council voted 4–1 to grant Inter Miami a 99-year lease for the Melreese site, with the stadium projected to open in the 2025 MLS season.
+On August 20, 2019, Miami Mayor Francis Suarez confirmed a recent report that soil contamination at Melreese golf course, the proposed site for the stadium, was far worse than previously thought.
+According to CBS Miami, "...arsenic contamination levels are more than twice what is allowed by law.
+Barium and lead levels are also too high and there is debris in the soil that could cause physical hazards."
+On April 28, 2022, the Miami City Commission voted 4–1 to grant Inter Miami a 99-year lease for the Melreese site, with the stadium projected to open in the 2025 MLS season.

 On March 19, 2023, Melreese Golf Course was shut down to make way for the construction of Miami Freedom Park.
 Construction of Miami Freedom Park began in August 2023, with intentions to open in 2025.
 A groundbreaking ceremony was to be set later in the year.

 In August 2023, it was announced that the final legal hurdle had been cleared and construction had finally commenced on the stadium, with the current projection of completion being 2026.

+In March 2026, it was announced that the future stadium of Inter Miami at the Miami Freedom Park complex would be named Nu Stadium, following a naming rights agreement with the Brazilian fintech company NuBank.